kmaida/node-secure-dino-api/README.md

 ### GET `/api/secure/admin`

-This endpoint requires authentication.
+This endpoint requires authorization with an access token.
 A simple JSON object is returned confirming the user is an admin.

 ```
 {